Download the Conference Proceedings

 2. Effect of Liquid Organic Fertilizers and Seaweed Extract on Daucus Carota Var.
 Sativus Growth Characteristics

 Common N fertilizers used in organic production are often energy intensive to produce and expensive to transport.
 Cyanobacteria fertilizer produced on-farm could decrease impacts on the environment as well as production costs for organic farmers.
 In addition, cyanobacteria fertilizer could perform similarly to products marketed to increase production via plant growth hormones such as seaweed extract.
 The effects of common organic fertilizers as well as organic liquid cyanobacteria fertilizer on...
-J. G. davis, A. Wickham
+J. G. Davis, A. Wickham